 So, we’re going to look at the best hybrids for company car tax.

 The Toyota Prius was obviously going to appear on this list.
 The original hybrid, the Prius has been on the scene for some time now.
 While it’s reliable and does the job, there are more hybrids on the scene, and some of these are more stylish, more modern and hold a premium badge.
 However, if you want a hybrid you can trust, and you know is a good car, then you really can’t go wrong with a Prius.

 Toyota Auris Hybrid

-One of the cars that’s competing with the Prius is its very own Auris.
+One of the cars that’s competing with the Prius is the Toyota Auris.
 In fact, some have even said that the Auris out Prius’ the Prius.
-If that was even possible.
+If that is even possible.
 However, it is smaller than the Prius and its efficiency isn’t quite as good as the Prius’.
 But, if you’re looking for a city car that is as efficient as it is stylish and reliable, then the Auris is a good bet.

 Lexus CT 200h S

 Lexus’ are great for those who want a bit of a change from the standard premium brands like Audi, BMW and Mercedes.
 Just that little bit different, Lexus’ are still as luxurious and as exclusive as the premium German brands and the Lexus CT 200h is no different.
 The CT comes with ample technology and safety features, as well as looking pretty stylish too.